 2. They Help You Avoid Harsh Penalties

-- Showing your clean record
+- Contextualising your traffic record

-- Proving your need for a licence
+- Explaining your need for a licence

-- Providing evidence of hardship
+- Providing evidence of your particular background, hardship, and community contributions

 They’ll guide you through court programs that show you’re serious about change.
 That can make a big difference.

-4. They Save You Time, Stress and Mistakes
+3. They Save You Time, Stress and Mistakes

 Let’s be real.
 Court is stressful.
 You get a date, then you wait.
 You worry.
 You google things at 2am.
-And if you go it alone, chances are you’ll miss something.

 A drink driving lawyer lifts the weight off your shoulders.
 They: